torvalds/linux/Documentation/scsi/ncr53c8xx.rst

         led:0      disable LED support
         =====      ===================

-  Do not enable LED support if your scsi board does not use SDMS BIOS.
+  Do analt enable LED support if your scsi board does analt use SDMS BIOS.
   (See 'Configuration parameters')

 10.2.13 Max wide